 5 Great Family Friendly Duluth Winter Adventures

 If you grew up in Duluth — like I did — you probably spent some time exploring Lester Park as a child.
-The park itself is a great playground for winter adventure and I have especially fond memories of sledding down the old ski hill perched above the Lester-Amity Chalet.
-Once we get some good snowfall this is a great spot to spend a day of fun with the family.
+The park itself is a great playground for winter adventure and I have especially fond memories of sledding down the old ski hill perched above The Lester-Amity Chalet.
+This is a fantastic spot to spend a day of fun with the family.
 Head out on Thursdays, Fridays, or Saturdays and you’ll be able to warm up with some hot cocoa at the old chalet.

 Duluth has quite a few cross-country ski trails but the Lester trails are close, easy to access, offer nicely varied terrain, and are lit up at night.
 During the week you’ll often have the trails to yourself and there are multiple distance options from which to choose.
 And I mentioned that the trail is lit up at night . . . so consider hitting the trail with a few friends.
 Even if you’re not a seasoned cross-country skier, night skiing is something that you should definitely try.